byui-cse/cse251-course/week07/prove.md

 Assignments are not accepted late.
 Instead, you should submit what you have completed by the due date for partial credit.
 The Assignment will be graded in broad categories according to the following:

-When you submit your assignment code file, describe the size of each process pool for each task type how to determined they the best values.
+When you submit your assignment code file, describe the size of each process pool for each task type how to determined them the best values.

 | Grade | Description |